cutpastecopy/cutpastecopy.com/README.md

 ![license](https://img.shields.io/apm/l/vim-mode.svg)

 ## About Cut, Paste & Copy
 Cut, Paste & Copy is a student run graphic design business.
 We use several of the Adobe Creative Suite programs, such as, Photoshop, Illustrator, and inDesign.
-To practice our graphic design skills, we reach out to the community for real world experience.
-For our past community projects we have created business cards, t- shirt designs, posters, booklets, and more.
+We practice our graphic design skills both in the classroom and the real world by reaching out to the community for projects.
+We have designed business cards, t- shirt designs, posters, booklets, and more.

 # About the Project
 CodeKit Starter Kit is a simple, responsive boilerplate to kickstart any responsive project.